Winter Prep for Reptile Habitats

 Share

-When winter arrives, many reptile keepers notice their enclosures behaving differently.
+When winter arrives, many reptile keepers notice their scaley friends behaving differently.
 Temperatures fluctuate more, humidity drops unexpectedly, and reptiles may seem a little slower than usual.
-Cold weather can create challenges, but with a few thoughtful adjustments, your reptile can stay comfortable and healthy all season long.
+For many reptiles, this is normal and to be expected.
+It is usually best to allow your reptile to adjust to the winter season and a slower metabolism rather than forcing any major changes.
+However, with a few thoughtful adjustments, your reptile can stay comfortable and healthy all season long.

 Why Winter Care Matters

 Reptiles rely entirely on external heat sources to regulate their body temperature.
-Even a small drop in ambient room temperature can affect digestion, metabolism, appetite, and overall behavior.
-What feels like a minor overnight cool down to us can feel significant to your reptile.
+Even a small drop in ambient room temperature can affect digestion, metabolism, appetite, and overall behaviour.
+What feels like a minor overnight cool down to us can feel significant to your reptile and this will result in changes in their behaviours.

 How Temperature Drops Affect Your Enclosure

 Most homes naturally get cooler at night during winter.
 This can pull the enclosure’s temperature down with it.
 If your heating equipment isn’t strong enough, your reptile may become sluggish, skip meals, or struggle to digest properly.
-These aren’t signs of sickness, they’re signs the habitat needs a seasonal tune-up.
+These aren’t signs of sickness, they’re signs your reptile may be going into brumation and you can either encourage it under safe conditions or you can give the habitat a seasonal tune-up.
+Remember that although you can adjust temperature and humidity, you will not be able to adjust for air pressure changes so even with a tune-up, it may not prevent brumation, it will just make it more comfortable for them.

 Upgrading Your Heating Setup

-During winter, many keepers switch to slightly higher-wattage bulbs, add a ceramic heat emitter, or incorporate a thermostat to stabilize heat output.
+During winter, many keepers switch to slightly higher wattage bulbs, add a ceramic heat emitter, a radiant heat projector, or incorporate a thermostat to stabilize heat output.
 A thermostat is especially important because it keeps temperatures consistent even when the room temperature changes.
 It’s one of the easiest ways to prevent nighttime drops.

 Managing Winter Humidity